Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 {% endhighlight %}

 It looks like we are golden.
 0x2c is the index of TerminateProcess in Microsoft's system calls table as indicated by the `mov eax,2Ch` instruction in line **14** of _NtTerminateProcess_ disassembly. **_rcx_** holds the value of the ProcessHandle argument passed to _NtTerminateProcess_.
 [Take a look at](https://undocumented.ntinternals.net/index.html?page=UserMode%2FUndocumented%20Functions%2FNT%20Objects%2FProcess%2FNtTerminateProcess.html) the function prototype: `NTSYSAPI NTSTATUS NTAPI NtTerminateProcess(IN HANDLE ProcessHandle, IN NTSTATUS ExitStatus);` The first argument is a handle of the process being terminated, which can be set to INVALID_HANDLE (0xffffffffffffffff) if the calling process intends to terminate itself, and it is exactly what has been done in this case.
 Finally, exist status is supplied in _rdx_ (recall Windows calling convention).
-Going back to csrss!main, we notice that the value _CsrServerInitialization_ returns (in _eax_) is copied to _ebx_ (line **37**) and not overwritten throughtout the remainder of the funcion body, hence both, _edx_ and _ebx_, should contrain the same value, ExitStatus.
+Going back to csrss!main, we notice that the value _CsrServerInitialization_ returns (in _eax_) is copied to _ebx_ (line **37**) and not overwritten throughout the remainder of the function body, hence both, _edx_ and _ebx_, should contrain the same value, ExitStatus.
 And they, indeed, do.

 ### The Culprit Under a Microscope